-16.00 HEALTH AND WELLNESS
+17.00 HEALTH AND WELLNESS

-The City will reimburse employees for expenses associated with health and wellness programs.
+The City will reimburse full-time employees a maximum of fifty dollars (\$50) per month for expenses associated with health and wellness programs.
 This reimbursement may be used for recurring monthly fees associated with gym or health club memberships, fitness classes (such as yoga, Zumba, or similar), personal trainers, weight loss programs (such as Weight Watchers, Jenny Craig, or similar), or other health and wellness related expenses.
-Requests must be made in writing and submitted with receipts.

-All full-time HAME employees shall be eligible to receive a maximum of fifty (\$50) dollars per month for these purposes.
+Requests for reimbursement of monthly fees for health and wellness related expenses must be submitted in writing and accompanied by receipts and proof of monthly membership within forty-five (45) days of the most recent monthly payment made by the employee.
+Following receipt and approval of the employee's request, the employee shall receive the health and wellness reimbursement on a monthly basis until the employee indicates they have cancelled the monthly health and wellness related payments.
+The employee will be expected to inform the City in a timely manner that they have ceased making recurring monthly payments for health and wellness related expenses.
+Timely notice under this section of the MOU shall mean no more than thirty (30) days from when the employee cancels their recurring monthly health and wellness related fees.